open-ephys/miniscope-docs/source/ucla-miniscope-v4/user/miniscope-daq/commutate/tutorial.rst

 #.
 Set the COM port associated with your commutator in the workflow

-    *   Left-click the ``Commutator`` node and edit the ``PortName`` property under the `Properties` pane to match the port that corresponds to your commutator.
+    *   Left-click the ``AutoCommutator`` node and set the ``PortName`` property under the `Properties` pane to match the port that corresponds to your commutator.

+    *   Confirm the RotationAxis is search

+#.
+Set the commutator to rotate around the correct axis

+    *   Left-click the ``AutoCommutator`` node and set the ``RotationAxis`` property under the `Properties` pane to "0, 0, 1".

     ..  note::

-        If you are uncertain about which COM port corresponds to your , follow these instructions:
+        If you are uncertain about which COM port corresponds to your commutator, follow these instructions:

         #.
 Open Window's *Device Manager*.

         #.
 Unplug the commutator, and plug it back in.
 Observe which COM port disappears and appears in device manager when doing so - that is the COM port associated with your commutator.
 If the commutator does not appear in device manager, follow `these instructions <https://www.pjrc.com/teensy/troubleshoot.html>`__

-.. include::    ../../../quick/tutorial.rst
+.. include::    /includes/start-workflow.rst
-    :start-line:    94
-    :end-line:      95